 In her poem “My Name Is,” Choi calls herself a scared child with big eyes when she was little, a mute child who lost her voice among unfamiliar faces when she studied abroad, a child who lost her way chasing rainbows when she was finally adapting to her American life, and a nameless child who lost her name after she returned to Korea.

 To find her name, it seems that she constantly strived to form herself in poetry and paintings.
 But this wasn’t easy.
 During the 1970s and 1980s when she was most active, the mainstream trend in Korea was monochrome painting, which shared the style of Post-painterly Abstraction.
-Art historian Choi Yeol said that Choi Wook-kyung had fully assimilated Abstract Expressionism, but the Korean art circle belittled it as something passé.
+Art historian Choi Yeol said that Choi Wook-kyung had fully assimilated Abstract ism, but the Korean art circle belittled it as something passé.
 She must also have been confounded by the male chauvinism in the art community, which referred to Lee Krasner as “Mrs. Jackson Pollock.”
 There is no knowing what took the heaviest toll on her, but in 1985 she died in her mid-forties.

 In 2021, the Pompidou Center in Paris staged an exhibition, “Women in Abstraction,” featuring some 500 works by 106 female artists around the world who contributed to abstract art.
 Three of Choi’s paintings were included.
 It would have been difficult to introduce the language she searched for and wished to speak through those three paintings alone.
 That said, the Choi Wook-kyung retrospective must be taken as a starting point for rewriting her story, as well as women’s art history.